-Staying on track when it comes to a self-improvement journey is not easy; focus, commitment, and passion are constantly needed to keep you going and help build on your personal development.
+Staying on track when it comes to self-improvement journey is not easy; focus, commitment and passion are constantly needed to keep you going and help build on your personal development.
 How often do you track your progress?
-How often do you follow-up on those ambitious goals and high-minded targets?
+How often do you follow up on those ambitious goals and high-minded targets?

 Many people have goals they have set but ultimately fail to stay on track.
-2020 is almost ending.
+2021 is already here with us and will end soon.
 It has been a challenging year for everyone and of course, I know we all had goals we had set at the beginning of the year.
 How are they progressing?
-Do you see yourself achieving them by the end of the year?
+Do you see yourself achieving them by end of the year?
 Ensure you track your progress; it is of paramount importance.

 You will not grow if you are not measuring your progress.
 Why?
 Because there will be nothing reminding you of how hard you should keep pushing, you will run out of motivation and you will not know whether you have hit your goal.
 It is through measuring the progress that you are fully capable of creating the life you crave to live.